 Pension Plan for Fire Fighters and Police Officers (closed plan)-Employees who retired on or after age 60 are entitled to an annual retirement defined benefit, payable monthly for life, in an amount equal to 2.5 percent of final average earnings multiplied by years of credited service, up to a maximum of 30 years.
 The plan also provided early retirement on or after age 50 with 20 years of credited service or on or after age 56 with 10 years of credited service.
-This plan further provided early retirement on or after age 50 with 20 years of a maximum of 30 years of service with an actuarially reduced benefit.
+This plan further provided early retirement on or after age 50 with 10 years of service with an actuarially reduced benefit.
 Benefit provisions are established and may be amended via resolution by City Council.
 This plan was closed to new participants in 1979.